sts10/phraze/readme.markdown

 By default, Phraze uses the "Medium" list from the [Orchard Street Wordlists](https://github.com/sts10/orchard-street-wordlists), which has 7,776 words.
 That means each word adds 12.93 bits of entropy to a passphrase.

-However you can use other word lists with the `-l`/`--list` option.
+However, other lists are available for use. you can select a different word list by using the `-l`/`--list` option.
 All of these lists are uniquely decodable, which means they're safe to use without a separator between words.

 * Orchard Street Medium list: 7,776 words; 12.93 bits of entropy per word.
-This is the **DEFAULT** list.
+This is the **DEFAULT** list Phraze will use if no list is selected.

+* Orchard Street Long list: 17,576 words; 14.1 bits of entropy per word.
+Use `l`.
 * [EFF long list](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases): 7,776 words; 12.93 bits of entropy per word.
 Use `e`.
-* KeePassXC list: 7,776 words; 12.93 bits of entropy per word.
-Use `k`.
-* Orchard Street Long list: 17,576 words; 14.1 bits of entropy per word.
-Use `l`.
+* [Mnemonicode](https://github.com/schollz/mnemonicode) list: 1,633 words; 10.67 bits of entropy per word.
+Words are easy to pronounce out loud.
+Use `n`.
-* EFF short list 1: 1,296 words; 10.3 bits of entropy per word.
+* [EFF short list 1](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases): 1,296 words; 10.3 bits of entropy per word.
 Use `s`.
 * Orchard Street QWERTY list: 1,296 words; 10.3 bits of entropy per word.
 Use `q`.
 * Orchard Street Alpha list: 1,296 words; 10.3 bits of entropy per word.
 Use `a`.

 ### Notes on the Orchard Street QWERTY and Alpha lists